-While they’re made from thick, insulating materials, a lot of that is offset by the gaps between louvres, and the gaps around the window frame.
+While they’re made from thick, insulating materials, you can’t really describe them as thermal venetian blinds.
+That’s because a lot of the benefit from the thicker material is offset by the gaps between louvres and the gaps around the window frame.
 These provide less of a barrier and can let the cold air through.

 Blind combinations for extra insulation

 One of the most effective ways to keep in the heat is to have a combination of window shades.

 Popular choices include doubling up of blinds, for example having perfect fit blinds within your window frame, and roman blinds outside the recess.
 Another popular combination is blinds and curtains, or shutters and curtains.

 By doubling up your window covering, and having blinds or shutters both inside and outside the window recess, you’re much more likely to keep in the warmth.

 Reducing heat loss with smart blinds

 Not all the best solutions are actually about the style or material of blind you choose.
 You can also make a big difference by choosing smart blinds.